Radar's In-Cluster Architecture: Outbound-Only, Scoped, Live by Default

-How the Radar agent works: outbound-only TLS, read-only RBAC by default, ~32MB RSS.
+How Radar's in-cluster install works: outbound-only TLS, read-only RBAC by default, ~32MB RSS.
 The five questions every platform team asks, answered.

-Every platform team we've talked to about Radar asks the same five questions before they'll install anything in their cluster.
-Here they are, in the order they usually come up:
+Every platform team we've talked to about Radar Cloud asks the same five questions before they'll install anything in their cluster:

-5. What's the blast radius if the agent gets compromised?
+- What's the blast radius if Radar gets compromised?

 These are the right questions.
 If you're responsible for a cluster that handles real workloads, "just install our Helm chart and give it cluster-admin" is not an acceptable answer.
 The rest of this post is how we answer each one, with the actual design choices we made and the tradeoffs that came with them.